 - Configuring built-in users using the portal's identity store

-- Configuring enterprise logins using web-tier authentication
+- Configuring organization-specific logins using web-tier authentication

-- Configuring enterprise logins using SAML
+- Configuring organization-specific logins using SAML

-Understanding identity stores
+Understand identity stores

 Built-in identity store